brianhallerweb/todos/README.md

 #### Downward data flow

 React components are arranged in a hierarchical fashion where parent components can only pass props downward to children.
 However, parents can pass functions as props that impact the state of the parent component.
 This effectively allows for 2 way data flow.
-The <AddTodo /> component provides a good example of this technique.
+The AddTodo component provides a good example of this technique.

 #### Component lifecycle methods